-The answer is unequivocally yes from a statistical standpoint.
+The answer is an unequivocal yes from a statistical standpoint.

-Conservatively, tens of thousands of people go on some level of hiking in the park each year.
-The number of those who encounter trouble or a dangerous situation are very, very few.
+Millions of people visit the Smoky Mountains annually.
+The number of those who encounter trouble or dangerous situations are very, very few.

 Still, there is nothing in life that comes without risk.
 It’s called the wilderness for a reason – it can be wild.

 So here are some basic safety tips and things you should know if you’re going to be hiking the Great Smoky Mountains.

 While the Smoky Mountains are overall safe, it’s important to come to your hiking destination prepared.
 Failure to plan and prepare is usually the main reason that results in an emergency in the backcountry.

 Have a basic first-aid kit in your backpack in case of any injuries along the way.
 On any serious hike, you should carry wind-resistant rain gear, even on sunny days.
 Temperatures in the higher elevations will be much cooler than in lower elevations.